-The Deputy Chief Fire Officer and Assistant Chief Fire Officer posts are currently being undertaken on an 'acting up' temporary basis.

-3.6 The current acting up arrangements have been successful.
-This has enabled for a review of the Brigade Management structure and provided the evidence for the disestablishment of the Assistant Chief Fire Officer post Technical and Operational Support as well as enabling the delivery of a joint Fire Control Project.

-3.7 This paper seeks to gain Authority approval on the approach to be taken for the substantive appointment to the Deputy Chief Fire Officer position.
+- 3.7 The Assistant Chief Fire Officer post is currently being undertaken on an 'acting up' temporary basis. - 3.8 The current acting up arrangements have been successful.
+This has enabled realignment of the Service Delivery function and implemented community based commissioning projects such as Tele Care and the Falls Project. - 3.9 This paper seeks to gain Authority approval on the approach to be taken for the substantive appointment to the Assistant Chief Fire Officer position.
 An overview of the benefits and disadvantages of the two approaches can be viewed at Appendix 2.

-3.8 External Recruitment
+3.10 External Recruitment

 An external recruitment process would allow for full, open competition and in theory would be compatible with affording potential candidates with protected characteristics the opportunity to apply.
-This method of recruitment would demonstrate a proactive approach to equality and diversity.
-This would be in line with the Service's Resourcing Policies and Workforce Planning Strategy.
+This method of recruitment would demonstrate a proactive approach to equality and diversity be in line with the Service's Resourcing Policies and Workforce Planning Strategy.
 Our Workforce Planning Strategy specifically states that 'diversity will be at the core of all talent management' and that 'we will continue to seek diversity in senior roles through our positive action work'.